Day Two: Llegada: Arrival

 That fact landed differently than I expected.
 There was relief in it.
 No negotiation, no performance, no need to translate my fatigue into something legible for others.
 I hailed a taxi and watched the desert roll past the window.
 Cardon cacti stood like sentinels along the road, their arms raised to the sky.
 Smaller plants hugged the ground, adapted to scarcity.

-When I arrived at my small casa, I did not unpack immediately.
+When I arrived at my small casa, I sat with my bags still packed.
 I sat on the edge of the bed.
 I noticed the texture of the light coming through the shutters.
 I noticed my shoulders drop.
-I saw the impulse to fill the silence, to check messages, to plan, to narrate the moment to someone who was not there, and I let the impulse pass.
+I saw the impulse to fill the silence, to check messages, to plan, to narrate the moment to someone far away, and I let the impulse pass.

 This is the work of arrival: resisting the urge to fill the space you have just entered immediately.
 Allowing the body to land before the mind begins its commentary.
 Trusting that orientation will come without forcing it.

 I opened the windows.
 Outside, I could hear unfamiliar birds.
-The sea was close but not visible from where I sat.
+The sea was close and visible from where I sat.
 I drank water slowly.
 I let the room remain unfinished around me.

 Listening to the Body